Notes for 2026

 I chose the MACC-POW comic festival because last year it had a quiz show, a chat show with an especially commissioned theme tune and lots of cartoonists who pitch their comics to you.

-The down the tubes events page for 2026 is pretty useful to anyone interested in comics and helps plan a life as a cartoonist.
+I chose the down the tubes events page for 2026 is pretty useful to anyone interested in comics and helps plan a life as a cartoonist.

 For American artists I chose John Porcellino and also Ron Rege Jr because years ago when I was just forming my cartoon taste I bought McSweeney's issue thirteen which is an anthology of cartoonists and it came wrapped in a big Chris Ware cartoon and folded in that wrapping was two little comic books that looked to have been printed on home printers or at a copy shop.
 One was by John Porcellino and the other by Ron Rege Jr. I have treasured these books for many years, checking what these authors were up to every now and again and more recently with the wider internet and mechanisms for their readers to support them with subscription models, John and Ron's work has been more visible to someone like me.